Author/Illustrator: Jane Manning

 Interest Level: Ages 5 and Up

-Why It's On My Bookshelf: Mollie Fierce is a great example of positive and negative ways to get attention from others.
+Why It's On My Bookshelf: Millie Fierce is a great example of positive and negative ways to get attention from others.
 I see children having negative (purposeful) interactions with others on a daily basis in my school.
-I just love books like this that open up the dialogue and help us get to the root of what's really going on...maybe they are having a bad day, could something be going on at home, are they feeling excluded.
-Insight!
-Insight!
+I just love books like this that open up dialogue and help us get to the root of what's really going on...maybe they are having a bad day, could something be going on at home, are they feeling excluded.
 Millie has a change of heart when one of her actions causes a boy to cry.
-She reflects and sets on her way to start doing things differently - with kindness.
+She reflects and begins to start doing things with kindness.
 Can't wait to focus on this character trait this year!

 A Link to This Book and Others You Might Find Helpful: